 protocol is very simple.
 In the VTYSH to daemon direction, messages are simply

-NULL-terminated strings, whose content are CLI commands.
+NUL-terminated strings, whose content are CLI commands.
 Here is a typical

 message from VTYSH to a daemon: